pryley/site-reviews/tests/pest/README.md

 back (see `Pest.php`).
 The plugin's settings live in the options table, so even a field-building test writes to the database.

-**Except `Import/`, and it cannot.** `TableTmp::create()`/`drop()` are DDL, and MySQL implicitly COMMITs the open transaction the moment it sees DDL — so `ProcessCsvFile` (which does `CREATE TABLE`) commits whatever the test has done by then, and the `ROLLBACK` finds nothing to undo.
-That suite therefore deletes its own reviews and users afterwards, with an explicit `COMMIT` so the rollback cannot take the cleanup with it.
-If it ever stops doing so, the symptom shows up in a *different suite*: `CommandTest` dies with "Sorry, that username already exists", because it is colliding with users a previous Import run committed for good.
+**A transaction cannot isolate a test that runs DDL.** MySQL implicitly COMMITs the open transaction the moment it sees `CREATE`/`ALTER`/`DROP TABLE`, so everything the test wrote up to that point becomes permanent and the `ROLLBACK` finds nothing to undo.
+Autocommit is off, so a fresh transaction opens immediately afterwards and the rest of the test still rolls back — which is why the damage is always a *partial* leak, and always lands somewhere else: a later run, in a different file, dying with "Sorry, that username already exists" because `user_login` is unique and the leaked user is still there.

+`Pest.php` catches this.
+Every test writes a sentinel row inside its transaction and checks, after the `ROLLBACK`, whether the row survived.
+If it did, the test committed, and it is failed by name.

+Four tests do it legitimately and say so with `runsDdl()`, which purges the leaked rows instead of failing:

+- all of `Import/` — `TableTmp::create()`/`drop()` are DDL, and an import cannot happen without them.
+That suite also cleans up in its own `afterEach`, with an explicit `COMMIT` so the rollback cannot take the cleanup with it.
+- `ExportImportTest` ×2 and `ToolsAjaxTest` ×1, the three tests that reach `Migrate::runAll()` (from `ImportSettings` and from `MigratePlugin`).
+  `Migrate_6_2_1` drops and re-adds the assignment tables' foreign constraints on InnoDB on every run, unconditionally — it repairs a PRIMARY index that `Migrate_6_0_0` got wrong on MariaDB, and does not first check whether there is anything to repair.
+The migrations are idempotent in effect, not in DDL.

 ## Running